SUBJECT ACCESS REQUESTS (SAR)

 Then once you have been identified formally, completed the form and advised us what information you need, we do the following:

 - Make copies of the part(s) of your record you have requested.

-- The GP returns the paperwork to the admin team to action any redactions.
-They will also remove any reference to 3rd parties not involved in your care.
+- A trained Patient Co-ordinator reviews the record for any missed redactions including any reference to 3rd parties not involved in your care.

 - Once you have taken receipt of your copy record, the practice accepts no responsibility or liability for it or how a patient chooses to use the information contained within it.
 The patient is responsible for secure storage or onward carriage of the information provided in an intact form where that is necessary.